dnmfarrell/chrome-accept-cookies/README.md

 ==============
 ![](icon128.png)

-A Chrome extension to automatically accept cookie policies so you can get back to browsing.Collects zero data.
+A Chrome extension to automatically accept cookie policies so you can get back to browsing.
+Collects zero data.

 What's a cookie policy?